Photos Courtesy of Rob Christy

 Safe Place and Rape Crisis Center – Gift cards for financial assistance.

-South County Food Pantry – Snacks for children at school & to take home.
+South County Food Pantry – Milk for students, additional shelving.

-State College of Florida Foundation – IV infusion pumps.
+State College of Florida Foundation – Suction regulators for Nursing students.

 Teen Court of Sarasota, Inc. – Drug screening kits & journaling writing materials.